dingdongg/pokemon-team-planner/README.md

 ## Updates for the future

+- I am fixing a rendering issue that pops up when the program is ran on another application that isn't IntelliJ.
 - I am seeking to refactor the GUI portion of my program, so that the code is more readable and maintainable.
 - I am looking to hook my program up to an API, where I can make requests to fetch various data about pokemon.